esnya/nekoetcd-connect/README.md

-# beniimo-etcd-connect
+# nekoetcd-connect
-Application interface to connect beniimo-proxy with etcd
+Application interface to connect nekoproxy with etcd